HUM-478 / 3 credits

 Hour 3: Supervised research in teams and individually; work towards assignments for the Fall semester (HUM-478) and for the master's project to be submitted by the end of the Spring semester (HUM-479).

-Students will form small teams of ca. 5 people.
+Students will form small teams of, generally, 3 to 5 people.
 As part of the assignment, each team will select a general theme related to the course materials and gradually define a more specific topic and claim based on that theme.
-The instructor will provide examples of themes at the beginning of the Fall semester and help each team identify a topic and claim as the semester unfolds.

 Assignments